 FTC Solar, Inc. (the "Company", "we", "our", or "us") was founded in 2017 and is incorporated in the state of Delaware.
-In April 2021, we completed an initial public offering ("IPO") and our common stock began trading on the Nasdaq Global Market under the symbol "FTCI".
+In April 2021, we completed an initial public offering ("IPO"), and our common stock began trading on the Nasdaq Global Market under the symbol "FTCI".

 We are a global provider of solar tracker systems, supported by proprietary software and value-added engineering services.
 Solar tracker systems move solar panels throughout the day to maintain an optimal orientation relative to the sun, thereby increasing the amount of solar energy produced at a solar installation.
-Our primary tracker system is currently marketed under the Voyager brand name ("Voyager"), which is our two-panel in-portrait ("2P") single-axis tracker solution.
+Our original tracker system is currently marketed under the Voyager brand name ("Voyager"), which is our two-panel in-portrait ("2P") single-axis tracker solution.
 In September 2022, we announced the introduction of Pioneer, our new one module-in-portrait ("1P") solar tracker solution.
-We also launched a new mounting solution to support the installation and use of U.S.-manufactured thin-film modules by project owners.
+We have also launched a new mounting solution to support the installation and use of U.S.-manufactured thin-film modules by project owners and, in August 2023, we introduced SUNOPS, a cloud-based, tracker-agnostic solar asset monitoring solution allowing asset owners and managers to evaluate the operation and performance of their solar deployments.
 In addition, we have a team of renewable energy professionals available to assist our U.S. and worldwide clients in site layout, structural design, pile testing and other needs across the solar project development and construction cycle.
 The Company is headquartered in Austin, Texas, and has international subsidiaries in Australia, China, India and South Africa.